Spring is all about new beginnings, but it could already be lights out for Windows' Fluent Design

 The Fluent Design System is part of Microsoft's Universal Windows Platform and is a set of features and guidelines for creating UWP apps that will – ideally – work, look and feel the same no matter the device, inputs or dimensions.

 Leaked around a year ago, what was formerly known as Project NEON isn't a revolution but an evolution, taking bits and pieces from the past.
-It combines the transparency of Windows 7's Aero glass with the flat design of Windows 8 and 10 that have been updated to include elements of depth.
+It combines the translucency of Windows 7's Aero glass with the flat design of Windows 8 and 10 that have been updated to include elements of depth.

 With Fluent Design, Microsoft has a new goal.
 It wants to discard the multiple, disparate user interfaces of the past for a single, focused, and attractive user interface that will woo users used to cleaner and focused interfaces from macOS and mobile platforms.